-This like its direct neighbour to the south, the building is a rare surviving example of a combined Post Office & Telegraph Office and being a large hardwood timber building in Cooktown.
-Its grand front balcony overlooking Charlotte Street and high set ceilings and hardwood floors.
-The floors, walls, and ceiling are crafted out of native hardwoods, the stumps under the building are steel with a newish corrugated iron roof.
+Like its direct neighbour to the south, the building is a rare surviving example of a combined Post Office & Telegraph Office and is a large hardwood timber building in Cooktown.
+Its grand front balcony overlooks Charlotte Street and has high set ceilings and hardwood floors.
+The floors, walls, and ceiling are crafted out of native hardwoods, and the stumps under the building are steel with a newish corrugated iron roof.
 The building sits in a prime location in the busiest part of Charlotte Street opposite the Sovereign Hotel.

-Current and anchor tenant is the Australia Post franchise.
+The current anchor tenant is the Australia Post franchise.
 The Westpac formerly operated from the office to the southern side where the ATM machine sits today.
-Westpac no longer operate a staffed agency all work is conducted via the ATM machine or though the Post Office main desk.
+Westpac no longer operates a staffed agency all work is conducted via the ATM machine or through the Post Office main desk.